Skip to main content

 Critical

-• Use the critical type for negative feedback or to let users know about issues that require immediate attention—for example, a failed action or process.
+• Use the critical type for negative feedback or to let users know about issues that require immediate attention.
+For example, an essential action or process that failed.

 • Critical Toasts don't close automatically.